buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 Donkeys, mules, horses, zebras... only camels and dromedaries, not being true equines, were spared, though many think Calicante is simply ignoring them...

-Nethergal, rather shocked by the loss of a useful animal for carrying messages and rideable over long distances, and lacking the power to create a new creature from nothing, turned to Efrem and Orlaith.
+Nethergal, rather shocked by the loss of a useful animal for carrying messages and riding over long distances, and lacking the power to create a new creature from nothing, turned to Efrem and Orlaith.
 She asked Efrem to identify an animal that could be robust, fast, and suitable for riding, while asking Orlaith to instill obedience and courage in it.

 Efrem, knowing that Torbiorn had brought millions of his beloved dinosaurs to the planet, chose the Parasaurolophus and, with Orlaith' \*\*s support, made it more compact, small, tame, herbivorous: perfect for riding.